Quality of Earnings (QoE) Analysis

 How long does a QoE engagement take?

 The timeline depends on the size and complexity of the business, the quality of available financial records, and management’s responsiveness to information requests.
 For most small to mid-size businesses, a QoE engagement typically takes two to six weeks from the time we receive complete financial data.
-We work to accommodate transaction timelines and can discuss expedited options when deadlines require it.
+We work to accommodate transaction and litigation timelines and can discuss expedited options when deadlines require it.

 How is a QoE different from an audit?